huggingface/huggingface_hub/docs/source/cn/guides(指南)/hf_file_system（hugging face 文件系统）.md

 rendered properly in your Markdown viewer.
 -->

-# Interact with the Hub through the Filesystem API
+# Interact with the Hub through the Filesystem API（通过文件系统 API 与 Hub 交互）

 In addition to the [`HfApi`], the `huggingface_hub` library provides [`HfFileSystem`], a pythonic [fsspec-compatible](https://filesystem-spec.readthedocs.io/en/latest/) file interface to the Hugging Face Hub.
 The [`HfFileSystem`] builds of top of the [`HfApi`] and offers typical filesystem style operations like `cp`, `mv`, `ls`, `du`, `glob`, `get_file`, and `put_file`.